 If you are thinking about making a job change, consider the old adage: fish where the fish are.

 I have been listening to customers like yours for years.
 I know what they need and how to package your product so that it provides a solution that fits.
-Couldn’t you use someone like me in the field?
+Could you use someone like me in the field?

 Just attach your resume and hit send.